-Each of the ProGen study groups has about twenty to thirty people.
-They are divided into three groups of seven to ten members to meet in online discussions and to review each other’s work on a monthly basis.
+Each of the ProGen study groups has about twenty people.
+They are divided into two cohorts of about ten members each who meet in a monthly online video discussion and to review each others’ work on a monthly basis.

 How do I join a ProGen study group?

 Read the participation requirements on the Program pages and go through the readiness checklist.
-If you determine that you are prepared to participate in a professional genealogy study group, then complete the online application.
+If you determine that you are prepared to participate in a professional genealogy study group, then complete the online application form.

 How long do I have to complete each assignment?

 Generally, the assignments are posted on the first day of each month and then due on the 25th of the month.
 It is important to meet this deadline to give your colleagues time to review your assignment before the next group discussion.
 Then it is typical to give feedback to your peers between the 25th of the month and the first week of the following month on the day when your discussion day group meets via live video chat.

 How long does it take to complete the assignments?